Detecting the hidden population of low-mass haloes in strong lenses: Introduction

 However, forward-modelling methods have another significant advantage in that they can account for the effect of the entire population of perturbers, not just those large enough to be individually detectable with gravitational imaging.
 After all, in CDM, we expect hundreds or thousands of subhaloes larger than $10^6\Msun$ to populate the haloes of lens galaxies.
-In gravitational imaging, the effect of this population of objects on the lensed images, if it exists, is not accounted for.
+The sensitivity mapping necessary for dark matter inference using gravitational imaging does not currently account for this effect, if it exists.
 A correctly implemented forward-modelling method could detect or rule out such an effect, resulting in a more powerful inference on the dark matter model than considering individually detected objects only.
 Many of the works cited above include this effect implicitly, but do not show systematically that it exists, or measure its properties.

 In this paper, we test for this effect systematically using mock strong lens images and a previously developed machine learning subhalo detection and sensitivity mapping method.
 We compare the size of the effect in different dark matter models and with different subhalo masses.
 We also test for a degeneracy between this effect and the angular structure in the lens galaxy.